A fan’s guide – the club from early doors to today

 Defeat to Wolves was followed by dire league form and relegation, confirmed by a 1-0 win by Barcelona.
 The Segunda proved more fruitful ground for striker Raúl de Tomás, who earned his first Spanish cap in November 2021.
 His goals pushed Espanyol to win the division and clinch a swift return to the top tier.

-Back in La Liga, De Tomás scored in the frantic 2-2 draw with Barcelona, a game of three red cards and a 96th-minute equaliser to dash Espanyol hopes one more time.
+Back in La Liga, de Tomás scored in the frantic 2-2 draw with Barcelona, a game of three red cards and a 96th-minute equaliser to dash Espanyol hopes one more time.

 Stadium Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 Opened in 2009, the Estadi Cornellà-El Prat was awkwardly named after the two outlying districts it straddles in the far west of Barcelona.
-With a capacity of 40,500, the stadium since better known as RCDE comprises two tiers set close to the pitch, with the Gol Cornellà (by the main Passeig del Baix Llobregat) and Gol Prat (by the club offices) at each end.
-Away fans are allocated sections 124 and 125 at the corner of Gol Prat and the Tribuna Lateral.
-The best seats are in the Tribuna Presidencial.
+With a capacity of 40,500, the stadium re-renamed RCDE comprises two tiers set close to the pitch, with the Gol Cornellà (by the main Passeig del Baix Llobregat) and Gol Prat (by the club offices) at each end.

 Along with the usual features of a modern, four-star stadium – solar panels, impressive mural, sectors easy to police – the venue contains the Espai Memorial, a space in memorial to Espanyol fans, followers and former members of staff.

-getting there
+getting here

 Going to the stadium – tips and timings